 How to cook Chicken Curry with Potatoes?

 - Add the potatoes; there is no need to stir these in.
-We are not stirring, as the potatoes will cook quickly in this cooking time.
+We are not stirring, as the potatoes will cook quickly during this cooking time.

-- Now cook the curry on high pressure.
+- Now cook the curry under high pressure.

 - Then open the pot and stir in the lime juice and garnish with cilantro.
 The curry is ready to enjoy!